Émilie Sagée

-Émilie Sagée (3 January 1813 in Dijon, France ? - ?) is supposed to have been a French teacher, working in 1845 in a boarding school in Latvia, who had the ability of bilocation.
+Émilie Sagée (3 January 1813 in Dijon, France ? - ?) was an apocryphal French teacher, who was claimed to have the ability of bilocation.
 That story was reported by three authors: Robert Dale Owen, the French astronomer Camille Flammarion and the Russian parapsychologist Alexander Aksakov from one direct witness, Julie de Güldenstubbe.
 The facts remain difficult to prove, but the story remains a classic of the annals of the paranormal and of the bilocation and doppelgänger themes.

 The story

 The story takes place in 1845 in the "Pensionnat of Neuwelcke", an institution under the superintendence of Moravian directors.
 There were in that year 42 young ladies, chiefly daughters of noble Livonian families; among them Mademoiselle Julie, second daughter of the Baron de Güldenstubbe, then thirteen years of age, who tells the story.

 A new French teacher was hired that year, Mademoiselle Émilie Sagée, a 32 years old French lady, from Dijon.
 She was of the Northern type, — a blonde, with very fair complexion, light-blue eyes, chestnut hair, slightly above the middle size, and of slender figure.
 In character she was amiable, quiet, and good tempered; but of an anxious disposition, and somewhat nervously excitable.

 A few weeks after she first arrived, the first rumors appeared: one student might have seen her in one place while another had met her elsewhere.
 One day the governess was giving a lesson to a class of 13 students, including Julie de Güldenstubbe.
 While she was writing on a blackboard, the young ladies suddenly saw two Mademoiselles Sagée, the one by the side of the other.
 They were exactly alike; and they used the same gestures, only that the real person held a bit of chalk in her hand, and did actually write, while the double had no chalk; and only imitated the motion.
 Soon after, one of the pupils, a Mademoiselle Antonie de Wrangel, was helped by Mademoiselle Sagée.
 The young lady, happening to turn round and to look in an adjacent mirror, perceived two Mademoiselles Sagée hooking her dress.